meowosaurus/aa-simplewiki/README.md

 Perm | Admin Site | Auth Site
  --- | --- | ---
 basic_access | None | Can view all wiki pages
-editor | None | Can create, edit and delete wiki pages and menus
+editor_access | None | Can create, edit and delete wiki pages and menus

 ## Support
 * On Discord: Meowlicious#7045